Frequently Asked Questions

 When I contact your office for assistance on a product I purchased, what information do you need from me?

-The most successful way to get help from our technicians is to have your serial number and/or part number of the item you are referencing.
+The most successful way to get help from our technicians is to have your serial number for the flow meter or flow switch you need assistance with.
 This will greatly help our technicians quickly research and resolve your question or issue.

 How do I return a flow meter for re-calibration, warranty, or other service work?